lionelclement/Elvex/README.md

 Citation
 -----------------

-*Linguistic Resources for the Automatic Generation of Texts in Natural Language: The Elvex Formalism* Lionel Clément 2023 forthcoming from Springer Max Silberztein ed.
+*Linguistic Resources for the Automatic Generation of Texts in Natural Language: The Elvex Formalism*, by Lionel Clément, 2023, forthcoming in *Linguistic Resources for Natural Language Processing - On the Necessity of Using Linguistic Methods to Develop NLP Software*, edited by Max Silberztein, Springer.

 One of the most difficult stuff already done with Elvex
 =====